SVTV Network: Establishment

 The SVTV Network officially launched its 'On Demand' network in the Fall of 2016 as a website and app combination.

 Flagship shows

 StudvilleTV

 Created by Sheri Johnson in 2013, the series StudvilleTV ran for four seasons on YouTube.
 "Based on the lives of Johnson and her three best friends [...]
 The series explored their lives as lesbians — dating, juggling careers and maneuvering through life together."

-Stud Model Project

-In the same vein as the America's Next Top Model, "Stud Model Project: The Series" is a reality television show searching for the "sexiest LGBTQ Stud model".
-The series aims to "deconstruct the labels placed on the dominants within the LGBTQ community".